Rosh-Made/rosh-made/blog/software-testing.md

 If you're someone thinking of moving to software testing, or a recent graduate, or someone who's new to the local job market (NZ) and want to know

-~ What's the current local job market is like for Software Testers?
+~ What's the current job market is like for Software Testers?

-~ What are the current hot skills (Soft + Technical) companies are looking for?
+~ What are the hot skills (Soft + Technical) companies are looking for at the moment?

 ~ How to get into the field?